MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-channeldata.md

 manager: kamrani
 ms.topic: article
 ms.service: bot-service
-ms.subservice: sdk
 ms.date: 12/13/2017
 ---

 # Implement channel-specific functionality

 Some channels provide features that cannot be implemented by using only [message text and attachments](bot-framework-rest-connector-create-messages.md).
-To implement channel-specific functionality, you can pass native metadata to a channel in the [Activity][Activity] object's `channelData` property.
+To implement channel-specific functionality, you can pass native metadata to a channel in the `Activity` object's `channelData` property.
 For example, your bot can use the `channelData` property to instruct Telegram to send a sticker or to instruct Office365 to send an email.

 This article describes how to use a message activity's `channelData` property to implement this channel-specific functionality: